Empirical View

 Visualising land use areas on a global map is perhaps the most relatable way to understand the scale of different land uses across the world.
 In the chart below we show the graphic displayed above – on the breakdown of global land use & cover – by scale on a global map.

 Here, land use groupings are aggregated to show the total surface area allocated for each.
-Note that these are not used to represent the distribution of each: this figure does not mean the United States is wholly used for livestock, or that Africa comprises only of barren land.
+Note that these are not used to represent the distribution of each: this figure does not mean the United States is wholly used for livestock, or that Europe comprises only of barren land.
 It is used to indicate the global areal extent of each land use only.

 We see that: